liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 10/12/2023
+  - Azure AI
+  - AI in general, book: the coming wave

+### 08/12/2023
+  - Azure AI
+  - AI in general, book: the coming wave
+  - Ansible/WinRm
+  - ARM

+### 06/12/2023
+  - Azure AI
+  - AI in general, book: the coming wave
+  - Arm templates and issues!

 ### 05/12/2023
   - Azure AI
   - AI in general, book: the coming wave